Candy Cane Cookies

 For topping:

-• ½ cup crushed peppermint candies or candy canes
+• cup crushed candy canes or peppermint candies

 Instructions

-• In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and powdered sugar together.
-Add the egg and extracts and mix until combined.
+• In the bowl of a stand mixer fitted with the paddle attachment, mix together the butter and powdered sugar on medium speed until creamy.
+Add the egg, almond extract and vanilla extract and mix until combined.

-• In a medium bowl, whisk together the flour and salt.
-With the mixer on low speed, mix in the flour and salt until just combined.
+• In a medium bowl, whisk together the flour, baking powder and salt.
+With the mixer on low speed, mix in the flour mixture until just combined.

-• Divide the dough in half.
-Add red food coloring to one half and leave the other half white.
+• Divide the dough in half (leaving one half of the dough in the mixing bowl).
+Mix red food coloring into the half of the dough in the mixing bowl; leave the other half of the dough white.
 (If you want half of your cookies to be red and white, and half to be green and white, tint ¼ of the dough red and ¼ green, and leave ½ white.)

-• Wrap dough in plastic wrap and refrigerate for at least 2 hours.
+• Shape each half of the dough into a disk and wrap in plastic wrap.
+Refrigerate for at least 2 hours.

 • While the dough chills, make the peppermint sugar topping: In a small bowl, mix the crushed peppermints and granulated sugar together.
 Set aside.

-• To make each cookie, shape 1 rounded teaspoon of white dough and 1 rounded teaspoon of red (or green) dough into 4-inch ropes.
-Lay the ropes side by side and gently twist them together.
+• To make each cookie, on a very lightly floured work surface, shape 1 heaping teaspoon of white dough and 1 heaping teaspoon of red dough into smooth balls and then roll each ball into a 5-inch rope.
+Lay the red and white ropes side by side and gently twist them together.
 Shape the twisted ropes into candy canes and place on parchment-lined baking sheets.

 Notes